TL;DR

 If you or your GP are concerned about your bone health due to risk factors or new symptoms (like back pain or a stooped posture), getting a definitive diagnosis is the priority.
 This is an area where private health cover can make a significant difference.

-With an appropriate PMI policy, you can bypass NHS waiting lists for key diagnostic procedures.
+With an appropriate PMI policy, you may be able to use a private pathway for key diagnostic procedures.

 The Private Diagnostic Pathway